 Confirmation of ringworm requires a culture of the fungus in a laboratory.
 For this, samples of hair and skin scrapings are taken.
 Culture results can take up to four weeks, but there is usually an indication that a sample will be positive within a few days.

 Other causes of hair loss may have to be ruled out by additional testing.

 How is ringworm treated?

-Although ringworm is a self-curing infection in many cats, with resolution typically taking three to five months, treatment of the disease is always indicated to minimize the risk of spread of infection to humans, especially children, and other pets.
+Although ringworm is a self-curing infection in many cats, with resolution typically taking three to five months, treatment of the disease is always indicated to minimize the risk of the spread of infection to humans, especially children, and other pets.

 Two forms of treatment are commonly used for cats with ringworm:

-1. topical therapy (application of creams, ointments or shampoos) and
+1. topical therapy (application of creams, ointments, or shampoos) and

 2. oral therapy (administration of anti-fungal drugs by mouth).